 Since its inception. our service has operated on a twenty-four hours a day, seven days a week basis.
 We support women from Canberra and the surrounding regional areas.
 It is still the only residential and outreach service specifically for pregnant and parenting women in the region.

-Karinya House has now entered its twentieth year of operation and as of 30 June 2017 has provided over 5,500 residential and outreach support periods to thousands of pregnant and parenting women, and their babies and families.
-Karinya’s women are amongst the most vulnerable and at risk women in our community and without the care, counselling, practical assistance and support services that Karinya provides they and their babies would face a very uncertain future.
+Karinya House has now entered its twenty-third year of operation and as of 30 June 2019 has supported over 2,300 women.
+The women we walk alongside are amongst the most vulnerable and at risk women in our community and without the care, casework, practical assistance and support services that Karinya provides they and their babies may face a very uncertain future.

 A large part of Karinya’s success has been our valuable partnerships and the constant and faithful support of the Canberra and region community.
 We collaborate extensively with the community sector and also with health related and care and protection services.
 Our partnership with the ACT Government continues to be very positive.
 Karinya House is a local, grass roots community based service, and its sustainability is dependent upon our community investing and sharing in our purpose of supporting pregnant and early parenting women who are vulnerable or at risk.